 Optimize the handling of the information elements and ASN.1 attributes for domains, subsystem, and service in specifications.

+5.2.4.Z Key Issue #2.Z: Charging Mechanism for Multi-dimensional Resources

+This key issue addresses REQ-3GPP6GCH-MDR-0Y and is to investigate how to support charging for multi-dimensional resources.

 * * * End of Changes * * * *